Year-End Sale is Live! Find Exclusive Prices on the Best Selling Pharma & MedTech Reports. Check Now!

 CELMODs are very much in the line of succession to the throne that the great REVLIMID is slowly abdicating.
 The most novel late-stage Phase-III EXCALIBER trial results are not expected to be out before 2026.
 Iberdomide is expected to launch in 2027 and achieve multibillion-dollar sales.

-BMS has established a comprehensive multiple myeloma treatment strategy; the company is quite optimistic about CELMODs replacing REVLIMID in earlier lines of multiple myeloma treatment.
-Now, it remains to be seen whether CELMODs can live up to such high expectations or will they be an utter disappointment.
-Further trials and clinical data would undoubtedly tell whether CELMODs would become the next blockbuster.
+Furthermore, BMS has established a comprehensive multiple myeloma treatment strategy and is quite optimistic about CELMODs replacing REVLIMID in earlier lines of multiple myeloma treatment.
+As the newest treatment for multiple myeloma, CELMODs represent a significant innovation with the potential to redefine therapeutic approaches.
+However, it remains to be seen whether CELMODs can live up to such high expectations or if they will fall short.
+Further trials and clinical data will be crucial in determining whether CELMODs will become the next blockbuster in the evolving landscape of multiple myeloma therapies.

 Multiple myeloma is a type of plasma cell cancer.
 Multiple myeloma is a cancerous condition in which plasma cells grow uncontrollably.
 Plasma cells produce an abnormal protein (antibody) known as monoclonal immunoglobulin, monoclonal protein (M-protein), Mspike, or paraprotein.
 Normal plasma cells are found in the bone marrow and play an important role in the immune system.